gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 ## Conclusion

 I hope you enjoyed this tutorial!
+The complete source code for our component is [here](https://huggingface.co/spaces/freddyaboulton/gradio_pdf/tree/main/src).
 Please don't hesitate to reach out to the gradio community on the [HuggingFace Discord](https://discord.gg/hugging-face-879548962464493619) if you get stuck.